pishapis/heypico-test/README.md

 - **Location Search** - Extract and geocode locations from natural language
 - **Interactive Maps** - Embedded Google Maps with markers and controls
 - **Reverse Geocoding** - Convert coordinates to human-readable addresses
+- **Nearby Places Search** - Find restaurants, cafes, hotels, and more near any location
 - **Multiple Query Types** - Support for locations, places, streets, and buildings
 - **Direct Links** - Quick access to open locations in Google Maps